zinkwazi/wspr-zero/README.md

 ## Licensing

-- This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+- This project is licensed under the MIT License.
 - All WSPR transmissions require the operator to be licensed by the FCC (or similar entitiy in other countries) in order to legally transmit.
 - No license is required to use WSPR-zero as a WSPR receiver.

 ## Acknowledgments

-Thanks to all contributors from the ham radio community, especially those who have provided testing feedback and code improvements.
+Thanks to all contributors from the ham radio community, especially those who have provided testing, feedback and code improvements.

 ## Support and Documentation